taura/parallel-distributed-programming-code/21mnist/README.md

 =============

 * This program trains a neural network for hand-written character recognition
-* It is a very basic implementation without vectorization or parallelization
+* I provide a very basic implementation without vectorization or parallelization
   * CPU and CUDA version are provided
   * CPU version does not use SIMD or threads
   * CUDA version uses only a single(!)
 CUDA thread

-Neural Network Model
+The Neural Network Model
 ==================

-* The model is a translation of mnist model in pytorch examples https://github.com/pytorch/examples/tree/main/mnist
+* The model is a C++ translation of `mnist` model in pytorch examples https://github.com/pytorch/examples/tree/main/mnist
-* The original pytorch model is written in python but the baseline code provided herein is purely C++
+* The original pytorch model is written in python but the baseline code provided herein is purely C++ that does not rely on any external library
+  * mnist is actually the name of the database, not a neural network model, so the name `mnist` is a bit of misnomer, but this is what pytorch examples name it and we will use the same name
-* You may want to run the orignal pytorch implementation as follows, just to get a sense of how the learning should progress
+* If you want, you may run the orignal pytorch implementation as follows, just to get a sense of how the learning should progress
+* My C++ translation tries to faithfully replicate what the pytorch implementation does, so you can compare your implementation with the pytorch implementation
 ```
 $ git clone git@github.com:pytorch/examples.git
 # if the above does not work, try this